jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 In other words, the known output must be hit exactly.
 In regression, this is not necessarily the case.
 Here, other factors might have greater importance.
-A possible example would be that the course between two data points can be represented as a continuous curve with tangent continuity.
+A possible example for the latter would be that the course between two data points can be represented as a continuous curve with tangent continuity.
-The aerodynamic distribution load provides both local spatial coordinates and the magnitude of the force acting there.
+The aerodynamic load distribution provides both local spatial coordinates and the magnitude of the force acting there.
 For the #gls("ld"), specific support points are sought at which the #gls("lie") are applied with a force magnitude.
 Due to the previously made justifications, the first method with which one would usually start would be the linear surrogate model.
 However, it is already known that the aerodynamic distribution load is not linear.
 Therefore, it would be possible to go higher with the order of the method.

-A potential method by which the search for the right order could be accelerated through regression and optimization would be PySINDY @Kaptanoglu2022 @Silva2020 @Brunton2016.
+A potential method by which the search for the right order could be accelerated that is baed on regression and optimization is PySINDY @Kaptanoglu2022 @Silva2020 @Brunton2016.
-It is a Python @VanRossum2009 code that takes desired terms as input and generates a sparse output through optimization.
+It is a Python @VanRossum2009 code that takes desired mathematical terms as input and generates a sparse output through optimization.
 This means the user would specify a list of candidates.
-The candidates would be, for example, linear, quadratic, cubic, cos, sin, log, exp, and whatever terms the user considers relevant.
+The candidates would be, for example, linear, quadratic, cubic, cos, sin, log, exp, and whatever terms the user considers relevant to descirbe the load distribution or regression task.
 The optimization would try to keep only the relevant candidates and remove all others.
 The output is either the list of sparse candidates or the analytically applicable equation from the candidates.
 Since an analytical equation would be available that describes the course of the continuous aerodynamics, further analytical work could be done.
-The difference between numerical and analytical approaches is that even when we speak of continuous aerodynamics, this distribution is not numerically continuous.
+The difference between numerical and analytical approaches is that even when we speak of continuous aerodynamics, numerically this distribution cannot be represented truely continuous.
-In numerics or on the computer, lists of entries are taken.
+In numerics or on the computer, lists of discrete entries are taken.
 Therefore, the calculated aerodynamic force is not a continuous force, but since it was obtained numerically, it is strictly speaking a discrete representation of the continuous aerodynamic force distribution in reality.
 The reader should not be confused here, the aerodynamic force distribution that comes from an aerosolver is usually resolved so finely that we can call it continuous with acceptable deviation.
 However, if the analytical replacement function is calculated with PySINDY, an analytical function is present, as known from school mathematics.
 This function can be analytically derived, integrated, or otherwise used.

-// ---------------------------------- step ---------------------------------- //
+// ---------------------------------- anly ---------------------------------- //
-If an analytical function is available that actually generates an output at any desired location and is thus mathematically continuous, a curve simplification method could be applied.
+If an analytical function is available that actually generates an output at any desired location within a meaningful input range a curve simplification method could be applied.
 Curve simplification methods are techniques used to reduce the number of points or support points in a curve without significantly changing the essential form or characteristic properties of the curve @Kerkhof2018 @Shen2018a @Ai2016 @Ratschek2001.
 These methods are particularly useful in areas such as cartography, computer graphics, signal processing, and data compression, where data simplification is necessary to save storage space, reduce computation time, or improve visual clarity @CHUON2011 @Shen2018a @wu2003non @Barkowsky2000 @Boucheham2005 @Boucheham2006.
 There are various procedures for this, a few are mentioned in the following: